 You may refuse to act as executor even though you are named in the Will.
 Before you get involved in the administration of the Will make it known that you refuse the appointment.
 Where there is no executor named or the executor refuses to act, an executor can be appointed by the Court.
 A beneficiary may also be appointed executor by the Court.
 If there is no beneficiary able or willing to apply, the Public Trustee may be appointed.

-Before you probate the Will, make sure you have the last Will of the deceased.
-Check where the deceased kept their important papers or call the family lawyer.
-If the estate is large, you may wish to hire a lawyer to do the probate (means official proving of a will) of the Will.
-You need not hire the same lawyer who drew up the Will although it may be desirable to do so.
+Before you probate the Will (which means obtaining a court order to allow you to distribute the testator’s assets according to their will), make sure you have the last Will of the deceased.
+There is no central wills registry in Alberta, and many lawyers no longer keep original copies of the wills in their offices.
+If you do not know where the testator stored their will, you should check where they kept their important papers or other important items.
+If the estate is large, you may wish to hire a lawyer to do the probate of the Will.
+You do not need to hire the same lawyer who wrote the Will for the testator, although you can if you wish.
 If the estate is small and the Will is simple, you may wish to do the work yourself.
-The Grant of Probate issued by the Court confirms that the Will is valid and that you have the authority to carry out your duties as an executor and to follow the instructions in the Will.
+The, order (called the “Grant of Probate”) issued by the Court confirms that the Will is valid and that you have the authority to carry out your duties as an executor and to follow the instructions in the Will.

-Complete all the forms and notices required for your particular circumstances.
-Serve the documents on the beneficiaries, dependents and any other person who needs to be served on the probate application.
-File your documents with the Surrogate section of the Court of Queen’s Bench in the Judicial District where the deceased lived prior to his death.
-The clerk will advise you of the amount of the Court fees payable based on the net value of the estate.
+Once the documents are served, you need to file your documents with the Surrogate section of the Court of Queen’s Bench in the judicial centre where the deceased lived prior to their death.
+The clerk will advise you of the amount of the Court fees payable to the court based on the net value of the estate.

 As an executor, you are entitled to reasonable compensation for the administration of the estate.
 Keep a record of the time you spend in looking after the estate.
 You may wish to speak with the beneficiaries soon after the testator’s death to discuss an appropriate amount of compensation to avoid a dispute with them later.
 If you and the beneficiaries cannot agree, you may apply to the Court to fix the amount of your compensation.